opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 --------------------
 .. c:function:: void displayStatusBar(const string& name, const string& text, int delayms)

-    Display text on the window's statusbar as for delay milliseconds.
+    Displays a text on the window statusbar for a specified duration.??

-    :param name: Name of the window
+    :param name: Name of the window.

-    :param text: Text to write on the window's statusbar
+    :param text: Text to write on the window statusbar.

-    :param delay: Delay to display the text.
-If this function is called before the previous text time out, the timer is restarted and the text updated.
-If this value is zero, the text never disapers.
+    :param delay: Duration (in milliseconds) to display the text.
+If this function is called before the previous text timed out, the timer is restarted and the text is updated.
+If this value is zero, the text never disappears.

-The function ``displayOverlay`` aims at displaying useful information/tips on the window for a certain amount of time *delay*
+The function ``displayOverlay`` displays useful information/tips on top of the window for a certain amount of time *delay*
 .
-This information is displayed on the window's statubar (the window must be created with ``CV_GUI_EXPANDED`` flags).
+This information is displayed on the window statubar (the window must be created with the ``CV_GUI_EXPANDED`` flags).

 .. index:: createOpenGLCallback